mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Here, "entity" could be a single person, group, corporation, or government.
 An organization might be designed in a manner that is intended to mitigate centralization (see, e.g., {{multi}}), but that organisation is still a centralized entity.

 "Internet function" is used broadly in this document.
-It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
+Most directly, it might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

-Furthermore, Internet functions are not limited to standards-defined protocols.
-User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
-Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization.
-The supply of Internet connectivity to end users in a particular area or situation can also be subject to centralization, as can the supply of transit between networks (so called "Tier 1" networks).
+However, because people's experience is not limited to standards-defined protocols, this document also considers centralization in applications built on top of standard protocols -- for example, social networking, file sharing, financial services, and news dissemination.
+Likewise, the networking equipment, hardware, operating systems, and software that act as enabling technologies can also impact centralization.
+The supply of Internet connectivity to end users in a particular area or situation can likewise exhibit centralization, as can the supply of transit between networks (so called "Tier 1" networks).

 Centralization is not a binary condition, it is a continuum: a function might be vulnerable to it to various degrees.
 For example, a function that effectively uses federation ({{federation}}) and enables easy switching between instances might have still have risk of centralization, but not as great as one that had a single, proprietary provider.